lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 Helpdesk requests are mostly **unstructured text** (short descriptions, partial context, logs, mixed intents).
 LLM-based agents work well for this because they can:

-- Extract structure from messy inputs (title, summary, root-cause hints) without a dedicated NLP pipeline.
+- Extract structure from messy inputs (title, summary, root-cause hints) without a dedicated Natural Language Processing (NLP) pipeline.
 - Combine reasoning with **tools** (deterministic calculations) and **RAG** (company guidelines, docs) instead of relying on memorized knowledge.
 - Adapt quickly as policies and documentation change (update the knowledge base and prompts, not a trained model).